sqlfluff/sqlfluff/docs/source/realworld.rst

 The primary aim of `sqlfluff` as a project is in service of that first aim of `quality assurance`_.
-With larger and larger teams maintaining large bodies of SQL code, it becomes more and more important that the code is not just *valid* but also easily *comprehendable* by other users of the same codebase.
-One way to ensure readability is to enfore a `consistent style`_, and the tools used to to this are called `linters`_.
+With larger and larger teams maintaining large bodies of SQL code, it becomes more and more important that the code is not just *valid* but also easily *comprehensible* by other users of the same codebase.
+One way to ensure readability is to enforce a `consistent style`_, and the tools used to do this are called `linters`_.

 Some famous `linters`_ which are well known in the software community are `flake8`_ and `jslint`_ (the former is used to lint the `sqlfluff` project